 CBT Therapist; Registered Counselling Psychologist; Chartered Psychologist; Associate Fellow (BPS); Accredited EMDR Practitioner

-- skilled at working with issues around anxiety, mood and trauma
+- skilled at working with issues around anxiety (GAD, OCD, social & health etc), mood and trauma

 - worked in the NHS in primary and secondary care

 - led a crisis team for a national charity

 - involved in mental health for over 30 years

 - extensive experience of working with adults of all ages